Alan Hutton: Return to Aston Villa

 Following his various loan spells, Hutton returned to Villa in 2014 and earned a surprise recall in a 3–1 pre-season friendly win over Mansfield Town on 18 July, putting in a good performance and assisting the equalising goal scored by Darren Bent, who had also returned following a massive absence from selection.
 Hutton's good pre-season form continued, and once the new Premier League season began he found himself as first choice right back again.
 On 16 September, after a strong start to the season both for Hutton personally and for Aston Villa, Hutton capped off a remarkable turnaround in his Villa career by signing a new 3-year contract at the club.
 He scored his first Villa goal against Leicester City on the half volley in December 2014.

 He started and completed the 2015 FA Cup Final, a 4–0 defeat to Arsenal, and featured regularly (28 appearances) as Aston Villa finished bottom and were relegated from the Premier League the following season.
 On 14 June 2018, Hutton signed a new contract to remain at Villa Park until 2019.
 Hutton scored in a Second City derby win against Birmingham City on 25 November 2018, running from inside his own half before finishing with his left foot.

 Hutton was released by Aston Villa at the end of the 2018–19 season.
 On 19 February 2020, he announced his retirement from professional football.

 International career

 Scotland

-Hutton has been capped by the Scotland national football team as well as at under 21 and B levels.
+Hutton was capped by the Scotland men's national football team as well as at under 21 and B levels.

 Along with his then-Rangers teammate Charlie Adam, Hutton was called up by manager Alex McLeish to the Scotland squad for the first time on 11 May 2007 for a friendly against Austria and a Euro 2008 qualifying match against the Faroe Islands.
 He made his international debut against Austria on 30 May 2007, coming on as a substitute.
 Hutton made his competitive debut against Lithuania in September 2007.
 Hutton was part of the Scotland team that beat France at Parc des Princes in September 2007.

 Hutton won his 50th cap in March 2016, in a 1–0 win against Czech Republic.
 Scotland manager Gordon Strachan said in November 2016 that Hutton had retired from international football.

-Great Britain

-Hutton was included on Team GB Olympic football coach Stuart Pearce's provisional 191-man long-list of players for the 2012 London Olympics football tournament, meaning he was under consideration for selection to the final 18-man squad.
-However, he did not make this final squad.